 At times this is extremely comedic and feels effective; other times, it feels that it crosses the line of too crude and almost offensive.
 His claim, for example, of “it’s ok, I have a gay family member” feels misguided.
 Although the show certainly is educational, he seems to care more about the laughs than the lesson plan, and the result often jokes that border on the offensive.
 Leguizamo has a clear passion for educating his audience, but the structure of his piece is more anecdotal, and instead of providing a clear timeline (like he claims he will start at the beginning) it is more a messy hodgepodge of battles and massacres with conversations with his son mixed throughout.

 The largest thing distracting from the lesson is Leguizamo’s desire for laughs.
-The show is advertised as 90 minutes, but actually runs about two hours to due his milking the jokes and giving the audience ample time to laugh.
-However, the comedy is probably the best part of the show, and is absolutely what makes the show enjoyable.
+The show is advertised as 90 minutes but runs about two hours to due to his milking the jokes and giving the audience ample time to laugh.
+However, the comedy is probably the best part of the show and is absolutely what makes the show enjoyable.
 But the comedy does sometimes get in the way of the stated academic purpose of the piece.